olahallengren/sql-server-maintenance-solution/.github/ISSUE_TEMPLATE/bug_report.md

 Execute ```SELECT @@VERSION```

 **Version of the script**
-Check the header of the stored procedures
+Check the header of the stored procedure

 **What command are you executing?**